larylc/Chess-Webscraping-Projects/README.md

 </details>

-### Access File: The csv for this project was too large to post on GitHub so the files were broken up by player rating ranges.
+### [Access Files](https://github.com/larylc/Chess-Webscraping-Projects/blob/main/masters_table_2500s_sept.csv): The csv for this project was too large to post on GitHub so the files were broken up by player rating ranges.
 ---

 ## More CSV Files